/>

 Fluent English; intermediate Spanish; a little Italian and Arabic.
 Can read some Latin and German, particularly words found in common records.

-Certificate in Genealogical Research, Boston University Center for Professional Education (2010); ProGen Study Group (2010-12)
+ProGen Study Group (2010-12); Certificate in Genealogical Research, Boston University Center for Professional Education (2010)

-Member of APG & the New England chapter of APG; student member of the Register of Qualified Genealogists; member of Atlantic Black Box Project, a group for people "researching & reckoning with New England's role in the global economy of enslavement"; member of a number of additional genealogical and historical societies.
+Member of the Register of Qualified Genealogists; member of the New England chapter of APG; member of Atlantic Black Box Project, a group for people "researching & reckoning with New England's role in colonization & enslavement"; member of a number of additional genealogical and historical societies.